What is Life Insurance in New Zealand?

 Factors Affecting Your Life Insurance Premium

-• Age: The single biggest factor.
-Premiums increase significantly with age, typically doubling every 10 years after age 40.
+- Age: The single biggest factor.
+Premiums increase significantly with age.

-• Smoking Status: Smokers pay 50-100% more than non-smokers.
-Quitting smoking for 12 months typically qualifies you for non-smoker rates.
+- Smoking Status: Smokers tend to pay considerably more than non-smokers.
+Quitting smoking for a sustained period typically qualifies you for non-smoker rates.

-• Health Conditions: High blood pressure, diabetes, obesity, heart conditions, and other health issues can increase premiums by 25-200% or result in exclusions.
+- Health Conditions: High blood pressure, diabetes, obesity, heart conditions, and other health issues can increase premiums or result in exclusions.

-• Occupation: High-risk jobs (construction, forestry, fishing) attract premium loadings of 25-75%.
+- Occupation: High-risk jobs (construction, forestry, fishing) attract a premium loading.

-• Coverage Amount: Higher coverage amounts mean higher premiums, but the per-dollar cost decreases as coverage increases.
+- Coverage Amount: Higher coverage amounts mean higher premiums, but the per-dollar cost typically decreases as coverage increases.

-• Policy Type: Whole life insurance costs 3-5 times more than term life for the same initial coverage amount.
+- Policy Type: Whole life insurance tends to cost considerably more than term life for the same initial coverage amount.

 Comparing Major Life Insurance Providers in NZ